Scrashdown/CalculatorGameSolver/README.md

 ## Buttons

+Note: all numbers in buttons are whole numbers

 * `+X` / `-X` / `xX` / `/X` (dark gray) Add / subtract / multiply / divide by X
 * `+/-` (orange) Switch number sign
 * `x^P` (orange) Raise number to power P (**TODO:** what happens with dot and sign?)